pymedphys/pymedphys/lib/pymedphys/docs/README.rst

 **A community effort to develop an open standard library for Medical Physics in Python.
-Building quality transparent software together via peer review and open source distribution.
+We build high quality, transparent software together via peer review and open source distribution.
 Open code is better science.**

 |online-app| |build| |pypi| |python| |license|